yuguangchen1/KcwiKit/kcwikit/docs/KCWI_post-DRP_stacking.md

     A: We recommend to always (maybe except for the small slicer) perform sub-slice dithering, or rotation to the FoV to improve the spatial sampling (see [Chen+21](https://ui.adsabs.harvard.edu/abs/2021MNRAS.508...19C/abstract)).
 If you did not do this in your observation, the best fix may be using cubic or linear interpolations, instead of the drizzle algorithm.
 When stacking, run `kcwi.kcwi_stack(fn, method='bicubic')` or `kcwi.kcwi_stack(fn, method='bilinear')`.

+- My computer ran out of memory space when stacking the small slicer data.

+    A: Use `kcwi_stack(fn, lowmem=True)`.
+This will significantly increase the amount of time to run the stacking code, but reduces the memory consumption by not loading all the individual frames at once.